 CNT 4713: This is a new course offered only once during this cycle (spring 2013).
 As no data is available for Course Outcomes Surveys by students and the Instructor Course Appraisal, no recommendations are made at this stage.

 COP 4610: Enforce the prerequisite Programming III for all students enrolled in the course (including Computer Engineering majors).
 Repetition of this problem for several years requires ECE Undergraduate Program Director to enforce this prerequisite.
 Also, the faculty needs to specify clearly about the expected C proficiency at the very first class.
 Furthermore, students may be given a quiz (about 10-20 short questions) in C during the first week of the term so that each students can gauge his/her ability to cope with the projects.

+CpE has changed the program with a Data System Software concentration includes COP4338.

+Enforce Cop4338 prereq requirement through advisors.

 Subject Area: Computer Systems (SAC: Shu-Ching Chen)